-Taxonomy, project or methodology used to classify product(s) as low-carbon or to calculate avoided emissions industry alone consumes more than 9 million sheets of paper annually.
+Taxonomy, project or methodology used to classify product(s) as low-carbon or to calculate avoided emissions

+Electronic processes can save 40-70 per cent of the time spent on operating and heating bills.
+Electronic invoice processing can reduce costs by as much as 60-80 per cent.
+Assuming that a service charge bill covers an average of two pages, the housing industry alone consumes more than 9 million sheets of paper annually.
 480 grams of CO2 are needed to produce 100 sheets of paper.
 This means 43 tons of CO2 only for the service charge of German housing companies.
 The volume of paper used at Aareal Bank was reduced by approx. 30%.